arg0naut91/muRty/README.md

 It implements Murty’s algorithm as outlined in \[1\].
 It is mostly written in `base`.

-For solving the assignment it uses `lpSolve` and linear programming (version on CRAN).
+The CRAN version uses linear programming with `lpSolve` for solving the assignment.
+You can install it by `install.packages("muRty")`.

-The development version (0.3.0) allows the use of both Hungarian algorithm (as implemented in the `clue` package) and LP (with Hungarian as default choice).
+The development version (`0.3.0`) allows the use of both Hungarian algorithm (as implemented in the `clue` package) and LP (with Hungarian as default choice).

-You can install it from CRAN by `install.packages("muRty")`.

-Development version can be installed *via* `devtools::install_github("arg0naut91/muRty")`.
+It can be installed *via* `devtools::install_github("arg0naut91/muRty")`.

 ## Examples